bishweashwarsukla/project_agent/README.md

 6) langsmith ( optional)
 7) how much FII and DII buy/sold every day - add this as a feature
 8) in webapp, make it in for loop such till user hit exit, it will show result
+9) add relevant questions as suggestion to user so he/she can check out those
+10) add yahoo finance api

 ![graph image](/project_agent/input/images/graph.jpg)